 For further information get in touch with Jeff Parris, Chattanooga Chapter MATHCOUNTS Coordinator, by email: email@example.com or by phone: 423-503-8766

-For more general information visit http://www.tnspe.org/MATHCOUNTS.htm and http://www.mathcounts.org/
+Also, for more general information visit http://www.tnspe.org/MATHCOUNTS.htm and http://www.mathcounts.org/

-To get an idea of what the National Competition held in Orlando in May of 2017 was like, click here:
+To get an idea of what the National Competition held in Orlando in May of 2018 was like, click here:

 Engineers Week Kick-off Luncheon

 The Engineers Week Kick-off Luncheon starts off the celebration of Engineers Week for the Chattanooga Area.
 It is an event that highlights the contribution of engineering to the betterment of the world and encourages participants to recognize the importance of their work.